Skip to article frontmatterSkip to article content

 tagging-setup={math/alt/use}

-For equations, the setup above adds the LaTeX source code as alternative text (alt text) to math content, but this is not the best practice for people using screen readers.
+For math content such as equations, the setup above adds the LaTeX source code as alternative text, but this is not the best practice for people using screen readers.
 See Above and Beyond: Enable MathML with LuaLaTeX for a better approach for math content.

 Adding \DocumentMetadata enables PDF tagging, but you may need to update your content to fully utilize these accessibility features.